 You will need:

-A selection of festive foliages – either forage for yourself or ask your florist to source some for you (blue pine, spruce, Nordmann fir, juniper twigs, eucalyptus, twigs), a selection of poinsettias in varied sizes and colours, church candles, twine or green florist string, a round tray
+A selection of festive foliages – either forage for yourself or ask your florist to source some for you.
+Think blue pine, spruce, Nordmann fir, juniper twigs, eucalyptus, twigs.
+You will also need a selection of poinsettias in varied sizes and colours, pillar candles, twine or green florist string.
+And finally a round tray.

 Fairytale festive hanging details